maudnals/articles/cookies/article.md

 So, which one is evil?
 Technically, all cookies are similar.

-The evil twin: 3rd party cookies and associated problems
+3rd-party cookies and associated concerns

 Alread back then, some privacy issues were raised.
 "Cookies were discussed in two U.S. Federal Trade Commission hearings in 1996 and 1997"